stevens97/Orbital_Mechanics/README.md

 # Orbital Mechanics

 This Jupyter Notebook provides a tutorial of how orbital mechanics can be computed numerically within Python.

-This is done by answering...
+This is done by calculating the orbit of Halley's comet.
+Based on Exercise 3.6 and 3.11 of Numerical methods for Physics, Garcia (2000).

+This code is primarily for educational purposes.

 ## Prerequisites for using this program:

-- astropy v 3.2.1
+- numpy
-- matplotlib v 3.0.3
+- matplotlib
+- scipy
-- seaborn v 0.9.0
+- math

 ## References:

-- Burke, B.F., Graham-Smith, F. and Wilkinson, P.N., 2019.
-An introduction to radio astronomy.
-Cambridge University Press.
-- O'Neil, K., 2002.
-Single dish calibration techniques at radio wavelengths. arXiv preprint astro-ph/0203001.

-For more on the HartRAO telescope and Astrophysical Masers, see: http://www.hartrao.ac.za/spectra/SP_Publs.html
+- Garcia, A.L., 2000.
+Numerical methods for physics (pp. 15-16).
+Englewood Cliffs, NJ: Prentice Hall.